muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554B/MUHAMMAD AMIR SYAZWAN BIN MOHD SAIZUL/README.md

 ## ⚙️ Setting Up wrk on Linux

 wrk is not pre-installed on most Linux distributions, so it needs to be built from source.
-Follow these steps to set up and verify wrk on your system:
+Below are the steps to set up and verify wrk on the system:

 ## ⚙️ Setup Guide: Installing wrk on Linux